Search Railroad Sites For:

 back to top

-Transfer combines a mix of submissions from members and citations of other relevant current works in print and video as well as descriptions of products relevant to the modeler.
-Members provide reader and writer feedback to previously published material.
-RMIG encourages first-time submissions.
-Some of these submissions may eventually graduate to the commercial press.
-In the meantime, recognition of the important nature of rail-marine has grown sharply in recent years.
+OUR PUBLICATION: Transfer was the group's primary medium of sharing information.
+It combined a mix of submissions from members and citations of other relevant current works in print and video as well as descriptions of products relevant to the modeler.
+Members provided reader and writer feedback to previously published material.
+RMIG encouraged first-time submissions; some articles were enhanced and published in railroad historical society magazines.
+Recognition of the important nature of rail-marine has grown sharply in recent years.
 More and more articles on the subject are being published in the commercial press.
 Modeling products are becoming available to the extent undreamed of when RMIG was formed.

 back to top